Objective rates as covariant derivatives on the manifold of Riemannian metrics: Abstract

 \section{Abstract}

-The subject of so-called objective derivatives (in Continuum Mechanics) has a long history and is somehow controversial.
-Several works concern the formulation of the correct mathematical definition of what they are really and try to unify them all into one definition (or one family).
-In this paper, we show, finally, that all of them correspond in fact to covariant derivatives on the infinite dimensional manifold $\Met(\body)$ of all Riemannian metrics on the body.
-Moreover, a natural Leibniz rule, which allows to define an objective derivative on contravariant tensor fields given one on covariant tensor fields and \textit{vice versa} makes the distinction between those of them who are of ``Lie type'' or of ``co-rotational type'' useless.
-We calculate furthermore, for an exhaustive list of objective derivatives found in the literature, the corresponding covariant derivative on $\Met(\body)$.
+The subject of so-called objective derivatives in Continuum Mechanics has a long history and has generated varying views concerning their true mathematical interpretation.
+Several attempts have been made to provide a mathematical definition that would at least partially unify the existing notions.
+In this paper, we demonstrate that, under natural assumptions, all objective derivatives correspond to covariant derivatives on the infinite-dimensional manifold $\mathrm{Met}(\mathcal{B})$ of Riemannian metrics on the body.
+Furthermore, a natural Leibniz rule enables canonical extensions from covariant to contravariant tensor fields and vice versa.
+This makes the sometimes-used distinction between objective derivatives of ``Lie type'' and ``co-rotational type'' unnecessary.
+For an exhaustive list of objective derivatives found in the literature, we exhibit the corresponding covariant derivative on $\mathrm{Met}(\mathcal{B})$.

 \begin{small}

 \end{small}